-Example A: 1 biological science w/lab, 3 semester units

-1 physical science, lecture, 4 semester units

-Conclusion: Area 5 satisfied

-Example B: 1 biological science w/lab, 3 semester units

-1 physical science, lecture, 3 semester units 1 physical or 1 biological science, lecture, 3 semester units

-Conclusion: Area 5 satisfied
+Example A: 1 biological science w/lab, 3 semester units 1 physical science, lecture, 4 semester units Conclusion: Area 5 satisfied Example B: biological science w/lab, 3 semester units physical science, lecture, 3 semester units physical or 1 biological science, lecture, 3 semester units Conclusion: Area 5 satisfied

-10.6 Language Other Than English (LOTE)
+10.6 Language Other Than English (LOTE) Exception:

-Exception: Only students transferring to the UC are required to meet this area.
+Only students transferring to the UC are required to meet this area.

-Students shall demonstrate proficiency in a language other than English equal to two years of high school study.
-Those students who have satisfied the UC freshman entrance requirement in a language other than English will have fulfilled this requirement.
-This requirement may also be satisfied by demonstration of equivalent proficiency prior to transfer.
+Students must demonstrate proficiency in a language other than English equal to two years or the second level of high school instruction.
+Students who satisfied the UC freshman entrance requirement in a language other than English (LOTE) have already fulfilled this requirement.

-Language courses should provide instruction in the written and oral language as well as history and cultural traditions of the country associated with the language studied.
-Languages other than English for Native Speakers are appropriate for transfer.
-Courses primarily conversational must have as a prerequisite a course equivalent to the third year of high school study or one year of college level in the language.
-Also, the content of conversation courses should not be primarily business or travel-oriented.
+For students who did not meet the LOTE requirement in high school, they may fulfill IGETC Area 6A by completing a college course/courses, or by demonstrating proficiency in one of several other available methods.
+Language courses must provide instruction in the written and oral language as well as history and cultural traditions of the country associated with the language studied.
+Languages other than English for Native Speakers are also acceptable for meeting this requirement.
+Courses that are primarily conversational (content cannot be primarily for business or travel-oriented language instruction) must have as a prerequisite a course equivalent to the third year/third level of high school instruction or one year of college level instruction in the language to be acceptable.

-10.6.1 Certification of Competence in a Language Other Than English Students transferring to the University of California are required to demonstrate competence (proficiency) in a language other than English equal to two years of high school study.
+10.6.1 Certification of Competence in a Language Other Than English

+Students transferring to the University of California are required to demonstrate competence (proficiency) in a language other than English equal to two years/second level of high school instruction.
 Competence may be demonstrated through one of the following mechanisms: